 Tobin said it was at that point that her friend became “super in charge in a really good way.”
 Tasillo yelled for someone to call 9-1-1 and for everyone to get out of the river (some people were still swimming) as she took over the chest compressions and directed Poisson’s girlfriend to give him breaths.
 More minutes passed, and then Poisson’s chest rose and fell ever so slightly.
 He was alive.

 Turning him on his side, Tasillo monitored his breath and his pulse and “kind of yelled at him for about 10 minutes” to ensure he remained conscious.
 The small crowd around the rescue team started clapping and cheered each time they heard him speak.

 “‘I can’t breathe,’” Tasillo remembered Poisson saying.
 “Which is great news” she said, “because if anyone can tell you he can’t breathe, then he’s fine.”

 Officials from New Hampshire Fish and Game arrived soon thereafter, followed 15 minutes later by paramedics, who attended to Poisson.
 Once officials had interviewed the BU students, they packed up and returned to their campsite to “decompress and move on,” Rosenblum said.
-They stuck with their original plan to stay the weekend.
+They stuck with their original plan to stay through Monday morning, and even hiked Mount Monroe on Sunday.
 “We weren’t going to leave,” Tobin said.
 “We had already paid for our campsite.”

 But the incident lingered in their minds.
 “It was just weird,” Bowman said.
 “I had never seen someone who was basically dead.”